 So then, we have ourselves a furry fun site for Cat & Kitten owners (now who own’s who?) and feline enthusiasts to browse and blog.
 Who knows what you or I might learn about these fascinating creatures that just sleep, eat and rest an awful lot (wouldn’t you say)?
 But when playing they can be a joy to watch, unless of course you happen to be the prey… such is nature,…

 Feline Antics and Cat Tales.

-Enquire within if you’re so inclined, and you may read about cats and their antics, look up a cat breed or two and perhaps check up on your cats strange, or not so strange, condition (clawing the furniture anyone:-).
+Enquire within if you’re so inclined, and you may read about cats and their antics, look up a cat breed or two and perhaps check up on your cats strange, or not so strange, condition (clawing the furniture anyone).
 We’d welcome any cat question you might care to post and hope one of our more knowledgeable contributors (‘not me!’, Ed.) can help you out.
-We include all things feline,from the Swedish Lynx, to the Australian Mist, via the American Bobcat, not to mention the faithful waifs and strays of the weed patch and back yard… but, if you cant find what you’re looking for, then do drop us an e-mail and we’ll try to help out!
+We include all things feline, from the Eurasian Lynx, to the Australian Mist, via the American Bobcat, not to mention the faithful waifs and strays of the weed patch and back yard… but, if you can’t find what you’re looking for, then do drop us an e-mail and we’ll try to help out!

 Five Thousand years of Cats ~ An Introduction

 Most authorities on the subject agree that today’s domestic cat is descended from the African wild cat (Felis silvestris libyca).
 Bones of this animal have been found in the caves lived in by ancient man.
 It is not known whether this cat was hunted and killed for food or whether it’s kittens were raised and tamed and used for pest control.